Planning for VELOS Guide Source |

 nodes User-specified node-number(s) in the partition to schedule the tenant.

-prefix-length User-specified prefix-length for the tenant mgmt-ip.
+prefix-length User-specified prefix-length for the tenant static mgmt-ip.

 running-state User-specified desired state for the tenant.